Creative Wrapping Ideas for Anyone

-You spend a lot of time and put a lot of thought into choosing the perfect gifts for your loved ones, so it only seems fitting to wrap those gifts in beautiful paper.
-Turn your gifts into a visual masterpiece with a few unique ideas.
+Christmas is a time for gift giving.
+You spend a lot of time and put a lot of thought into choosing the perfect gifts for your loved ones, so it makes sense that you would want your gifts to stand out in a crowd.
+A beautiful gift needs a creative package, right?
+Turn your gifts into visual masterpieces with the following unique DIY Christmas wrapping ideas.

 Chalkboard Wrapping Paper

-- You might also consider writing "Merry Christmas" or another message.
-Using colored chalk will give a more festive look.
+You might also consider writing "Merry Christmas" or another message.
 Add images like holly berries or snowflakes, if desired.

 Lego Gift Wrap